 Here are some ideas for pasta salad recipes that have surprising flavors, use a few different pasta shapes and boast lots of fresh ingredients.
 There are vegetarian and vegan versions, and they’re even easy to make gluten-free.

 I guarantee that Recipe Tin Eats’ Vietnamese Noodle Salad With Shrimp will be the “pasta” salad that everyone talks about after the picnic or potluck is over.
-Rice vermicelli noodles are a brilliant stand-in for traditional pasta (and some are gluten-free) and the combination of shrimp, garlic, chiles, lime and mint will be a refreshing change from the usual salad fare.
-I love Nagi’s suggestion of putting all of the ingredients out separately and letting each guest create their own dish, which is a wonderful idea for kids and picky eaters, too.
+Rice vermicelli noodles are a brilliant stand-in for traditional pasta (and some are gluten-free) and the combination of shrimp, garlic, chiles, lime, and mint will be a refreshing change from the usual salad fare.
+I love Nagi’s suggestion of putting all of the ingredients out separately and letting each guest create their own dish DIY style, which is a wonderful idea for kids and picky eaters, too.

-This Avocado-Pesto Pasta Salad with Fresh Corn from Judy Kim for Delish looks so appealing, mainly because there aren’t nearly enough recipes using orecchiette (“little ears”) pasta.
-But also because avocado and corn are the perfect summer fare, making them perfect summer salad ingredients too.
-Although the recipe calls for corn that is cooked in the pasta water, If you’re grilling, consider adding your corn on the grill with all of your other barbecue grub to give the flavor a little more pop.
-Either way, the key to perfecting this recipe is to use fresh, and not frozen corn, so get the kids ready to shuck a few ears.
+This Creamy Avocado Pasta Salad from Natasha’s Kitchen looks so appealing, mainly because avocado and corn are the perfect summer fare, making them perfect summer salad ingredients too.
+Although the recipe calls for frozen corn, you’re grilling, consider adding your corn on the grill with all of your other barbecue grub to give the flavor a little more pop.

-This Lemon Chicken Pasta from Iowa Girl Eats is not really a pasta salad, but I make this recipe at least twice a month and I can tell you that my husband and kids eat it cold right out of the fridge, so I’m calling it a salad.
-It’s so good, so healthy and so easy (I make it even easier by using a store-bought rotisserie chicken) and really tastes great hot or cold.
-I usually add some red pepper flakes and pine nuts to her recipe, and you can easily omit the chicken for a vegetarian version.
+This Chicken Caesar Salad Pasta from Iowa Girl Eats is my new favorite Caesar Salad.
+I make this recipe at least twice a month and I can tell you that my husband and kids never complain.
+It’s so good and so easy (I make it even easier by using a store-bought rotisserie chicken) and really tastes great hot or cold.
+You can make this vegetarian-friendly by subbing chickpeas for the chicken.
 Tip: If you’re taking this pasta salad to a party, make sure you cook a batch for yourself – you’re going to want it for eating straight out of the fridge later.